-- Regulations and procedures manuals for colleagues; - Management information and accounting systems with quarterly reporting of financial results and other performance indicators; - Rolling five and thirty year strategic business plan forecasts: and - Monitoring of the control systems by the Audit and Risk Committee. - The Audit and Risk Committee has a wide remit to monitor all aspects of risk and assurance management, audit, internal control, whistleblowing, fraud, money laundering and bribery prevention.
+- Management information and accounting systems with quarterly reporting of financial results and other performance indicators; - Rolling five and thirty year strategic business plan forecasts; and - Monitoring of the control systems by the Audit and Risk Committee. - The Audit and Risk Committee has a wide remit to monitor all aspects of risk and assurance management, audit, internal control, whistleblowing, fraud, money laundering and bribery prevention.